duereg/codetype/src/documents/posts/20111021-enabledisable-jquery-buttons-in-knockout-with-a-custom-binding-handler.html.md

 # Enable/Disable jQuery buttons in Knockout with a Custom Binding Handler

-Still working on those jQuery buttons, trying to update old ASP.Net Webforms using jQuery, Knockout, and Amplify.
+Still working on those jQuery buttons.
+Trying to update old ASP.Net Webforms using jQuery, Knockout, and Amplify.

 New problem today.

 I was having problems getting Knockout to enable/disable my jQuery buttons using the Knockout 'enable' bindingHandler.
 It would enable/disable the underlying element that I had run the .button() method on, but it had no idea about the div that jQuery had wrapped my element in, or how to handle it.

 I wrote a custom bindingHandler for Knockout to handle this case.
 It also can handle non-jQuery elements as well, so you could change the declaration from 'jEnable' to 'enable', and this would work as a all-comers enable function.

-However, since this method uses jQuery (and therefore is much expensive than the plain old 'enable'), I figured the extra binding was the best approach.
+Since this method uses jQuery (and is more expensive than the plain old 'enable'), I figured the extra binding was the best approach.

 ``` js
 	if (ko && ko.bindingHandlers) {